ayushknath/notes/README.md

 ## Features

-- User can add, edit, delete notes.
+- User can add, edit, delete, search note.
 - Notes persist as long as the `localStorage` is not cleared.

-⚠️ **Note:** The search feature has not been implemented yet, so it won't work as of now. ⚠️